 8. Use Browser Caching

 Another effective tip to improve your website speed is to do it through browser caching.
-There are many elements involved that come into action when someone clicks your website - images, page elements, codes are to name a few.
+There are many elements involved that come into action when someone clicks your website - images, page elements, and codes are to name a few.

 The same process repeats whenever someone tries to load your website.
 Browser caching remembers your previous loading resources to avoid loading them over and over again.